albbashong/action-recognition/README.md

 Using ViVit Model for action recognition

 # Charades Action recognition
---run
-charades.py using your dir path
+--training
+charades_main.py --dirpath="/your path", --test_label_path="/your path", --train_label_path="/your path"

 --utils
-Using ViVit model to extract spatio-temporal information
+Using model to extract spatio-temporal information

+Custom Clip model: Using Charades description

+ViVit_with_differ: ViVit model with RGB difference

+model: Concatenation model to output

+Custom_Resnet3d: Image encoder to transformer model

+#Extras
 smplx
   This project to study a pose 3d to apply action recognition